ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 If they cannot protect their function against badly implemented *safe* functions/traits, they could either

 * mark the function they *write* as `unsafe`: thus it is the user's responsibility to feed this function with correct arguments (by checking *unsafe* function documentation).
-* mark the traits they *use* as `unsafe` : thus it is user's responsibility to simplement the trait properly (again reading the trait documentation).
+* mark the traits they *use* as `unsafe` : thus it is user's responsibility to implement the trait properly (again reading the trait documentation).

 #### Références